bradleypeterson/AlgoGauge/docs/MultiLanguage_DEV.md

 ### PERF

 Implementing PERF in your mini Algogauge is quite easy if you are choosing to have C++ call and run perf on it.
+The basic idea is if PERF is true print READY? and expect an input.
+Once input is passed back start the code you want to run PERF on.
+Once you are done print DONE! and expect an input.
+Once you get an input continue.
+For now you can only ever call READY? and DONE! once.
+Ideally that would be fixed in the future however, it isn't really a problem as c++ only calls one method at a time.

-#### DONE
+!Warning do not print anything between READY? and DONE!

 #### Javascript